 At Haiti Christian Development Fund, our top priority is to achieve results, and we know that our success depends on the quality of our campaigns and partnerships.
 Our approach is to build strategic networks and promote programs that will help advance our work.
 Learn more about the causes we’re passionate about and get in touch with us to see how you can get involved.

 Tackling the Issue

 The HCDF has initiated and managed many projects, and partnered with others in the Fond-des-Blancs community since the early 1980s in comprehensive holistic community development.
-All endeavors stem from the model of John Perkins and his pioneering message for holistic Christian community development (the Three Rs) with these foundational goals: Evangelism, Education, Leadership Development, and Community Development.
+All endeavors stem from the model of John Perkins and his pioneering message for holistic Christian community development (the Three Rs) with these foundational goals: Education, Leadership Development, Farming and Community Development.

 One of the benefits of living in the tropics is that you can grow almost anything at any time of year.
 We're working to change the way farming is done in Haiti, particularly in rural communities.
 We want to use every arable piece of land in the Fond des Blancs area and beyond with modern mechanized farming techniques.
 The agricultural cooperative's main goal is to create an environment in which participating farmers can increase their current harvest without having to reinvent their traditional crop production methods.
 Through shared equipment, irrigation, quality seed, marketing, and technical support, the coop will provide mechanized land preparation, planting, and harvesting.